cloudflare/cloudflare-docs/content/magic-transit/prerequisites.md

 Cloudflare uses GRE tunnels to deliver packets from our edge to your data centers, while Cloudflare Magic Transit encapsulates these packets, adding a new IP header and GRE protocol header.

 You must set the MSS value to 1436 bytes at your physical egress interfaces — not the GRE tunnel interfaces — to accommodate the additional header data.
+For Magic Transit egress traffic, the MSS should be set via the tunnel’s interface for egress traffic.

 {{<Aside type="warning" header="Important">}}